How can a surviving spouse claim their statutory share and sell inherited property in North Carolina without a will?

 1. Calculate Your Statutory Share

-If the decedent leaves you and descendants, you receive the first $100,000 of the estate’s value plus one-half of the remainder (G.S.
+If the decedent leaves you and descendants, you receive the first $60,000 of the personal property plus one-half of the balance of the personal property, and a one-third undivided interest in real property if all surviving descendants are also descendants of the decedent and the surviving spouse, or one-half of the personal property and a one-half undivided interest in real property in certain other descendant scenarios (G.S.
 29-14).
 If there are no descendants or surviving parents, you inherit the entire estate (G.S.
 29-15).

 2. Open an Intestate Estate

-To claim your share, you must open an estate in the county where the decedent resided.
-File a petition for Letters of Administration with the clerk of superior court.
-As the surviving spouse, you may serve as the personal representative under G.S.
-28A-11-2.
+To claim your share, you must open an estate in the county where the decedent was domiciled at death.
+File an application for Letters of Administration with the clerk of superior court.
+As the surviving spouse, you generally have priority to serve as the personal representative under G.S.
+28A-4-1.

 After your appointment, take the oath and post any required bond under G.S.
-28A-11-3.
+28A-8-1.
 Prepare and file an inventory of the estate’s assets and notify known creditors.

 3. Sell Real Property

-As personal representative, you can sell real property after providing creditor notice and waiting at least 30 days from issuance of letters.
-File a petition for authority to sell under G.S.
-28A-19-1, publish a notice of hearing, and obtain a court order.
+As personal representative, you generally must obtain authority to sell real property through a special proceeding under Article 17 of Chapter 28A, rather than simply waiting 30 days from issuance of letters.
+File a petition or complaint to sell real property to make assets available for payment of debts and claims or for other authorized purposes under G.S.
+28A-17-1, and comply with the applicable notice and court-order requirements.
 Once authorized, execute the sale and deliver the deed to the buyer.

 Key Points for Surviving Spouses

-• File for Letters of Administration in the county of the decedent’s residence.
+- File for Letters of Administration in the county of the decedent’s domicile.

 Ready to protect your rights and sell inherited property with confidence?
 Pierce Law Group’s probate attorneys guide surviving spouses through each step.
 Contact us at intake@piercelaw.com or call (919) 341-7055 to schedule a consultation.